taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 nginx-mod-lsapi errors will be located in error_log and sulsphp_log.
 Note that errors can appear in both logs at the same time, and you might need to refer to both of them to solve the issue.

-See next table for more details:
+See the following table for more details:

 | |  | |
 |-|--|-|